Sitecore Tracking with OneTrust - Cookie Compliance

-As a OneTrust partner we have implemented the OneTrust cookie compliance banner on multiple CMS platforms.
-When implementing OneTrust with Sitecore, we need to review what data is getting tracked in Sitecore and how this needs to be managed in OneTrust.
+As a OneTrust partner, we have implemented the OneTrust cookie compliance banner on multiple CMS platforms.
+When implementing OneTrust with Sitecore, we need to review which data is tracked in Sitecore and how it should be managed in OneTrust.

-Sitecore tracking allows you to track and identify contacts as they navigate your site on initial and returning visits.
+Sitecore tracking allows you to identify contacts as they navigate your site during initial and returning visits.
 When this Sitecore tracking is enabled, Sitecore uses a cookie named "SC_ANALYTICS_GLOBAL_COOKIE" to track contacts.
-You must figure out what information you are tracking and how this should be categorised in OneTrust to be cookie complaint.
+You must determine what information you are tracking and how it should be categorised in OneTrust to be cookie-compliant.

 Categorising the Sitecore cookie in OneTrust